Papal States under Pope Pius IX: Capture of Rome

 This event, described in Italian history books as a liberation, was taken very bitterly by the Pope.
 The Italian government had offered to allow the Pope to retain control of the Leonine City on the west bank of the Tiber, but Pius rejected the overture.
-Early the following year, the capital of Italy was moved from Florence to Rome.
-The Pope, whose previous residence, the Quirinal Palace, had become the royal palace of the Kings of Italy, withdrew in protest into the Vatican, where he lived as a self-proclaimed "prisoner", refusing to leave or to set foot in St. Peter's Square, and forbidding (Non Expedit) Catholics on pain of excommunication to participate in elections in the new Italian state, an action which effectively guaranteed that only persons hostile to the Catholic Church would be involved in the new government.
+Early the following year, the capital of Italy was moved from Florence to Rome and the Italian parliament passed the Law of Guarantees, which the Pope also did not accept.
+The Pope, whose previous residence, the Quirinal Palace, had become the royal palace of the kings of Italy, withdrew in protest into the Vatican, where he lived as a self-proclaimed "prisoner", refusing to leave or to set foot in St. Peter's Square, and forbidding (Non Expedit) Catholics on pain of excommunication to participate in elections in the new Italian state, an action which effectively guaranteed that only persons hostile to the Catholic Church would be involved in the new government.

 Prisoner of the Vatican

-In 1929, the papacy – then under Pope Pius XI – renounced its claim to the Papal States and signed with Italy the Lateran Treaty, which created the independent State of Vatican City, "under the sovereignty of the Supreme Pontiff".
+In 1929, the papacy – then under Pope Pius XI – renounced its claim to the Papal States and signed with Italy the Lateran Treaty, which created the independent state of Vatican City, "under the sovereignty of the Supreme Pontiff".